-Aaron Bowles is an American contemporary realist painter whose themes involve the drama of our relationship to nature and to one another.
+Aaron Bowles is an American contemporary painter.
 His figurative work has a modernist flavor, and features dreams and mythology, while his landscapes and marine paintings are handled with an expressive touch.
 He works in a painterly style that features compositionally intensive abstraction with a colorist’s aesthetic.
 The work is composed in layers, of sometimes unexpected color, with a direct, expressionist stroke, based on emotionally charged scenes that contain light, drama and spirit.

-Born in Charlottesville, Aaron is a lifelong Virginian, where he went to college to study painting and design, and continues to live today.
+Born in Charlottesville, Aaron is a lifelong Virginian, and went to college to study painting and design, in Richmond, where he lives today.
 After many years as a digital creative director and freelance illustrator, which he continues, Aaron began to pursue his dream of becoming a painter.

-Aaron studied painting at East Carolina University, and holds a bachelors degree from Virginia Commonwealth University where he studied communication arts, painting, and English.
+Aaron studied painting at East Carolina University, and holds an interdisciplinary bachelors degree from Virginia Commonwealth University where he studied communication arts, painting, and English.
 He continued his art education at the graduate level by studying painting at George Mason University.
 Aaron’s illustrations have been presented in the pages of Time, Newsweek, The Washington Post, The Wall Street Journal and many others.
-A former assistant professor of design, he taught art at George Mason and Northern Virginia Community College.
+A former assistant professor of design, he taught art at George Mason University and Northern Virginia Community College.
+Aaron is an enthusiastic teacher and is actively participating in activities that allow him to demonstrate art and share his broad knowledge of painting and drawing.
 He exhibits nationally and is in numerous institutional and private collections.

 We live in a world filled with visual drama in the form of seismic changes, within a broad historical and psychological heritage.
 I would like the viewers of my art to sense this drama, for the paintings to stir the emotions, or calm the senses.
 My work is a pursuit of balance between the tangible world that surrounds us and the spiritualism that dwells within each of us.
 These feelings find expression to remind us of our individual connection to our collective consciousness.

-I come across inspiration in my daily life, reacting to myriad cultural and technical influences, the environment, and something will strike me as a particularly good idea that evokes some poetry…I react to that and try to capture it.
-I take a picture of it, or sketch the essentials, or work in Photoshop.
+I come across inspiration in my daily life, reacting to myriad cultural and technical influences, my dreams, the cultural zeitgeist, the environment, and something will strike me as a particularly good idea that evokes some poetry…I react to that and try to capture it.
+I take a picture of it, or sketch the essentials.
 Whatever the idea is, it is fleeting.
 Painting that moment, that idea, will help to reinforce a feeling, translating that impression into a permanent work of art.
 I strive for drama and interesting conflicts, some expressive statement, that may involve dreams and psychological vibrancy and motion, or serenity and a sense of peace, or wonder and awe…some set of feelings that help explain the world.

 At the center of my work are the ideas within my painting.
 I believe that ideas draped in beauty have an inherent attraction, that the messages can be digested and understood if they are aesthetically aligned with one’s spirit.
 My highest aim is bringing aesthetic insight, honesty, and delight to the people who live with my work and share my spiritual and intellectual world on a daily basis.

-I generally make thumbnail and color studies to figure out the placement of figures or scenic elements.
-Once I have the idea or scene worked out in detail, I begin the painting of a piece by thinking more about the color and the composition.
+When I think of something or see a scene to paint, I generally take a photo as quickly as possible.
+Then I make thumbnail and color studies to figure out the placement of figures or scenic elements.
+Frequently, I will bring the photo into Photoshop to play with color.
+Once I have the idea or scene worked out in general, I begin the painting of a piece by thinking more carefully about the color and the composition.
 They need to be in harmony to express the particular feeling I want to capture.
 When I work with paint, there is a physical interaction unlike other media; a combination of visual and color and the plasticity of the paint itself.
 I know a piece is done when there is nothing more to say.
 Each stroke is hopefully correct, in it’s place…that is, it fits with the other aspects of the painting (light and dark, warm and cool, at rest or in motion).

 Starting with either canvas or panels, I gesso the surface in three coats, sand it, then tone it all over in acrylic with a complementary color to the main color of the painting, usually a tinted magenta or orange.
-I consider the color choices carefully and make three or four small color studies.
+I consider the color choices carefully and make small color studies.
 Then I draw directly on the canvas in thin paint, and then proceed to paint in the underlayers in acrylic.
-While that is drying I will mix the oil colors, mix a lot of paint and just lay the colors down quickly, drawing with the paint brush all the while.
+While that is drying I will mix the oil or acrylic overpaint colors, mix a lot of paint and just lay the colors down quickly, drawing with the paint brush all the while.
 It is a daring way to paint- one is always on the edge, preserving the underlayers to allow that sparkle of previous layers to show through, but laying on the paint in a confident, bold manner.
-It takes concentration and courage to just do it all in a rush, but the results are what I want, and sometimes it simply fails or I go too far.
+It takes concentration and courage to just do it all in a rush, but the results are what I want–colorful, textured, with confident paint handling– and sometimes it simply fails or I go too far.
 Then it is time to learn from that and start another painting.